influxdata/docs-v2/content/flux/v0.x/stdlib/universe/_index.md

 ```

 ### now {data-type="function"}
-A function option that, by default, returns the current system time.
+Function option that, by default, returns the current system time.
 The value of `now()` is cached at query time, so all instances of `now()` in a
 script return the same time value.